ZacSweers/CatchUp/README.md

 Bug fixes are always welcome.
 Tests are too if you're into that kinda thing, but I'm not actively trying to make this project a shining icon of TDD.
 For new features or otherwise significant work, please discuss in an issue first.

-Note that by default, I have a Timber tree that crashes the app in the event of an error in debug (fix me now!).
-This may be problematic if you don't have services authenticated (especially Firebase and its ever shifting requirements), so you can disable this behavior via setting the `catchup.crashOnTimberError` property in the root `gradle.properties` file to `false`.

 For apollo-android's code generation: if you want to use a local installation of the `apollo-codegen` node module you'll need to make sure `0.19.` is installed and linked (`npm install -g apollo-codegen@0.19.1`).
 Otherwise,